Jacks-underscore-username/Wizarding-Academy-for-Magic/units.md

 * **Can take**: no
 * **Multiplier**: 2
 * **Pay description**:
-* **Gain description**: This compound spell is not voided as it resolves if it has X or less total lines
+* **Gain description**: This compound spell is not voided as it resolves if it has X or less total lineS (you can't recast it this turn)
 * **Grant description**:
 * **Drain description**:
 * **Give description**: